 Ask a doctor before using any OTC stomach acid medicine if you are pregnant or breastfeeding.

 How should I take Zantac?

 Take Zantac exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.

 Your doctor may recommend an antacid to help relieve pain.
 Carefully follow your doctor's directions about the type of antacid to use, and when to use it.